eringrand/eringrand.github.io/_posts/2017-05-02-lizziebennet_textmining.md

 ```

 One of the problems with using captions, is the messy text.
 I used a
-simple set of `gsub` to transform obvious punctuation marks into their
+simple set of `gsub` commands to transform obvious punctuation marks into their
 English counterparts.
 I also pulled out the character SPEAKING the words
 from the text itself.
 I left this column alone in the data set, but might
 one day go back and focus an analysis on speaking characters.